nt246/NTRES6940-data-science/assignments/assignment_3.md

 <br>

-#### 2.2 Generate a dataframe that summarizes the mean land value of each region in each year.
+#### 2.2 Generate a dataframe that summarizes the mean land value of each region at each time point.

 | region  |     Date|  mean\_land\_value|
 |:--------|--------:|------------------:|